 5) What Do You Think of Your Last Job/Boss?

-When looking at general nursing interview questions, this is a bit of a bait and hook question (but will MOST certainly be asked during your interview).
+When looking at general nursing interview questions, this is a bit of a bait-and-hook question (but it will MOST certainly be asked during your interview).
 The interviewer doesn’t want to know dirt about your previous boss and your other job.
 They are NOT looking to gather any kind of gossip, either.
 In fact, when the interviewer asks about your current or former boss, they want to understand more about your character and how well you respect the character of others you are working with.
-For example, stating your previous boss is hard to work with or that they don’t listen can reflect poorly on you too.
+For example, stating your previous boss was hard to work with or that they didn’t listen can reflect poorly on you too.
 Avoid answering this question in any way that can backfire on you making your character look bad.
 Another thing to keep in mind is that the interviewer can end up being your boss either now or in the near future and wants to ensure the applicant can be trusted to withhold the ethics of the workplace.
 With that said,

 When answering such a question, it’s essential to focus on the positive attributes of your previous boss.
 Focusing on the positive attributes should even apply if you are NOT happy with your current boss because your answer is a reflection of your character.
 So, when approaching this question, focus on the positives, perhaps how your previous boss helped you understand the importance of teamwork.
-Or, they played a critical role in helping you learn more effective researching techniques.
+Or, they played a critical role in helping you learn more effective research techniques.
 You can even say that your boss was a no-nonsense individual who required extremely hard work from those around him or her.
 This attitude taught you how hard work could pay off when it comes to solving problems and meeting deadlines.
 In the end, you DON’T need to paint them in a glowing light.
 That just comes off as fake.
 Merely pointing out how they helped make you a better job candidate should suffice with this answer.

 6) If I Contacted Your Previous Boss, What Would They Tell Me About You?